PoemaIX/KSKB-IX/docs/KSKB-IX-EN.md

 ### IX VM
 Regarding the IX VM provided by KSKB, as well as the IX peering LAN itself, IX members may only use it to exchange network traffic.
 Other types of use are not allowed.
-Including but not limited to the following restrictions:
+Including but not limited to the following:

 * You must comply with the laws of the Republic of China (Taiwan) and refrain from anly unlawful activety which may cause my hardware to be seized by the police.
 * Any operation involving "money" is **strictly prohibited**[^1].
-For example, Gameing point, card top-up, registering third-party account or account opening/operation of financial-related webpages/programs.
+For example, Game point, card top-up, registering third-party account or account opening/operation of financial-related webpages/programs.
 * Personal use only, transfer/rental/commercial use is prohibited
 * Cyber attack are not allowed, such as ARP attack, ARP hijacking, scan weak passwords, malicious exhaustion, DDoS, Trojan horses and interfere with the operation of other networks and servers
-* Spam email, spam messages, spread Trojan horses, viruses (including referencing malicious files from other servers) are not allowed
+* Spam email, spam messages, spread Trojans, viruses (including referencing malicious files from other servers) are not allowed
 * Commiting copyright violations using Torrents, BitTorrent, etc. is not allowed.
 * I do not allow the use of the net_speeder/finalspeed/kcptun, etc, and any form of multiple packet sending tools that may interfere my home network, or let my web browsing slowing down.
 * Fair use terms applied for all resources.
 It is forbidden to consume/occupy CPU/network/bandwidth and other resources for a long time, such as `rclone transferring`/`crypto mining`, or any action that makes me feel my home network is very lag